Anderson Hospital Receives ACC Chest Pain Center with Primary PCI Accreditation - NewsBreak

 Anderson Hospital Receives ACC Chest Pain Center with Primary PCI Accreditation

 MARYVILLE — The American College of Cardiology has recognized Anderson Hospital for its demonstrated expertise and commitment in treating patients with chest pain.
-Anderson Hospital was awarded Chest Pain Center Accreditation with Primary PCI in August based on rigorous onsite evaluation of the staff’s ability to evaluate, diagnose and treat patients who may be experiencing a heart attack.www.riverbender.com
+Anderson Hospital was awarded Chest Pain Center Accreditation with Primary PCI in August based on rigorous onsite evaluation of the staff’s ability to evaluate, diagnose and treat patients who may be experiencing a heart attack.
+According to the Centers for Disease Control and Prevention, more than 730,000 Americans suffer Continue Readingwww.riverbender.com